 The Tellico Village Lions meet the 1st Tuesday of each month at 9:00 AM at the First Baptist Church of Tellico Village and the 3rd Tuesday of each month at 6:00 PM at the First Baptist Church of Tellico Village.

-Detailed information regarding the History, Mission and Vision of Lions Clubs International refer to their website at http://www.lionsclubs.org or view some videos by clicking on each of the Lions logos below:
+For more information on Lions Club International’s History and Mission refer to their website: http://www.lionsclubs.org or view some videos by clicking on each of the Lions logos below:

 Saving Sight for Millions Worldwide